As society evolves, it tends to become both safer and more efficient. Factories are automated, diseases are prevented, and people live longer.

 Commercial vehicles also have a tendency to jackknife at high speeds, meaning there is nothing the driver can do to regain control.

 In today’s ever-connected world, truck drivers face the same temptations as anyone else who becomes impatient or bored while driving.
+Our distracted driving accident lawyers are here to help you stay informed.

 Common truck driver distractions include: